cloudfuji/open_source_rails/README.md

 -----

 * move images from public/images to app/assets/images.
 And also fix image paths in CSS.
-* validate attachment size, type, presence,
+* validate attachment size, type, presence